nint8835-archive/iTunesRichPresence/README.md

 If you would like to contact me, join [the Discord server](https://discord.gg/57a8dqb)

 **Note: there are no plans for a Mac version of this software.**

+See [iTunes-Discord-RP](https://github.com/kevinmussi/iTunes-Discord-RP) for an alternative of this software that works on MacOS.